 Our local principles are intended to supplement the national standards and aid in the evaluation of SuDS proposals.

-The Essex SuDS Design Guide outlines 12 local principles, which are outlined in brief below:
+There are 12 local principles, which are outlined below:

 - Plan for SuDS